Shrutie7/Netflix-gpt-App/README.md

 - GPT search Page
 - GPT search Bar
 - MultiLanguage Feature in Search page

+- Get Open AI API key
+- Gpt Search API call
+- fetched gptMovieSuggestion from TMDB
+- created gptSlice added data
+-reused movieList component to make movie Suggestion container in gpt search page
+- Memoization
+- Added .env file
+- Added .env file to .gitignore
+- Made our site Responsive
+- Make status bar of our site with netflix logo and netflixgpt name in public folder in title in index.html and add your favicon as netflix icon in favicon.ico

+*******
 - Integrate GPT Api(get open AI key) from platform.openAI.com create a new secret key(cannot reuse same key again)
 - Install Library npm openAI and register on platform.openAI and put API key in constants file
 - Initialize OpenAI in OPENAI.js file and put api key in it from constants file